illinois-cs241/illinois-cs241.github.io/_docs/know_your_tools.md

 ## Lab Attendance

 Part of your grade in this class relies on you attending labs.
-Towards the end of every lab, we will ask you to swipe out (swipe your I-card).
+Towards the end of every lab, we will ask you to swipe out (swipe your i-card).
 You may only leave early if you show that you have finished the lab to your lab attendant or if the lab attendant calls time.
-If you are more than 10 minutes late to class, then your lab attendant reserves the right to not swipe you out for the day.
+If you are more than ten minutes late to class, then your lab attendant reserves the right to not swipe you out for the day.
 You may never swipe yourself out without your lab attendant's consent (any violation will result in a zero in lab attendance for the semester).

 Due to seating limitations, you are required to go to the lab section you signed up for.
-If you wish to go to any other lab section, you may:

-- Go to section ADH at 7:30pm-8:50pm in 0218.
-This section only has the least registered students, and thus there will be room to accommodate you on a first come first served basis.
-- Get permission from the TA of another section to go to their section, provided
+If you wish to go to any other lab section, you may get permission from the TA of another section to go to their section, provided that:

-    - you will be working on your laptop in the room, or
+* you will be working on your laptop in the room, or
-    - there is seating available where registered students get priority.
+* there is seating available where registered students get priority.

-If choosing the latter option, you must email the TA beforehand.
+You must email the TA of that lab section beforehand.

-Remember that lab attendance is required; per course policy, missing 3 or more lab sections will result in a failing grade.

-You can still get credit for attending a different section due to special or occasional circumstances by making arrangements with the GA at [cs241admin@illinois.edu](mailto:cs241admin@illinois.edu).
+You can still get credit for attending a different section due to special or occasional circumstances by making arrangements with the graduate assistant (GA) at [cs241admin@illinois.edu](mailto:cs241admin@illinois.edu).
 However, you must change your registered lab if you start regularly going to a different lab.
-Please contact Holly Bagwell in the academic office SC1210 to change your section without having to drop your enrollment.
+Please contact Holly Bagwell in the academic office (SC 1210) to change your section without having to drop your enrollment.

-We will never grant exemptions for lab attendance (if you have an interview, then you are just going to have to use your drop).
-You also can not make up lab attendance.
-Note that forgetting to swipe out is not a valid excuse (your lab attendant is not allowed to vouch for your attendance).
+We will never grant exemptions for lab attendance (if you have an interview, then you are just going to have to use your lab attendance drop).
+You also can _not_ make up lab attendance.
+Be warned that forgetting to swipe out is not a valid excuse—your lab attendant is not allowed to vouch for your attendance.